What is a company power of attorney?

-Our Corporate POA is drafted so that it does not matter the company constitution is silent on delegated authority.
+Our Corporate POA is drafted so that it does not matter if the company constitution is silent on delegated authority.

-An individual power of attorney gives your attorney legal authority to manage your assets and financial affairs when the individual is unable to do so.
+A ‘human‘ power of attorney gives your attorney legal authority to manage another human’s assets and financial affairs.
+This is when the human is unable to do so.
 This is for illness, accident and absence.

-Even if you have granted a power of attorney to someone to manage your financial affairs, this does not extend to your company and the attorney cannot sign documents on your behalf in your capacity as director of a company.
+Even if you grant a human power of attorney to someone to manage your financial affairs, this does not extend to your company.
+Your human POA attorney cannot sign documents on your behalf in your capacity as director of a company.

 No. A human power of attorney is not a substitute for a Company Power of Attorney.
 A Company POA is completely different.